Iron Chef: Iron Chef: Brazil

 Iron Chef: Brazil was first announced alongside Quest for an Iron Legend and Mexico.
 The series debuted on August 10, 2022.

 Iron Chef Mexico

 Iron Chef Mexico premiered on Netflix on September 21, 2022.

+Iron Chef KH

+Iron Chef KH (Iron Chef Cambodia) is a professional cooking competition TV show broadcast on Hang Meas HDTV.
+It features top local and international chefs—such as Chef Kimsan, Chef Mardy and Chef Tim Pheak—competing in timed culinary challenges using secret ingredients under high pressure.

 VHS Releases

 In 1995, Pony Canyon released nine VHS tapes related to the show, consisting of three different sets, and three volumes for each of them.
 They were as follows: